LLNL/LaSDI/README.md

-## Notes on Training Autoencoders and Applying DIALS
+## Notes on Training Autoencoders and Applying LaSDI

 Below is to help intution on modifying the code as necessary: